antonpetkoff/identifier-suggestion/README.md

 ### Installation

-1. Run `pip install -r requirements.txt` to install all Python package dependencies.
+1. Run `pip install -r requirements/dev.txt` to install all Python package dependencies.

 ### Installation with a virtual environment